 Photo: Don Brooks

 If you need used crayons, where do you go?
 It seemed natural to partner with teacher.
 Kathleen Skavronek from Deep Creek Elementary School.
 She has been providing us with used crayons from the school.
-This is a great lesson in reusing and recycling.
-Thank you, Kathleen and students.
-Kathleen is pictured in the photo holding the crayons, next to Carol McCoy, CWC volunteer.
+This is a great lesson in reusing and repurposing.
+Thank you Kathleen and students.
+Kathleen is picture in the photo holding the crayons, next to Carol McCoy, CWC volunteer.

 Photo: Wilma Katz

 CWC has fantastic volunteers.
 So many of them have a multitude of crafty talents.
-Many of them are artists that sew, paint, crochet, quilt, sculpt, make jewelry, woodwork, create beautiful eggs with traditional Pasanki and take fantastic photographs.
+There are many artists that sew, paint, crochet, quilt, sculpt, make jewelry, woodwork, and take fantastic photographs.
 All we had to do is ask and our volunteers made the new sea life crayons.
 Thank you to our "Crayon Crew" for making this project come to life.

 Charlotte County Libraries "Under the Sea" Summer reading program event.
 CWC offered a table display of sea turtle information and distributed sea turtle tattoos to children and adults alike.